delta3d/delta3d/delta3d/readme.txt

 If you are not on Win32 or Fedore Core 4, you will need to either build the depedencies yourself or track them down via your favorite package manager.
 So here's a handy list.
-Oh, and check out http://www.delta3d.org/article.php?story=20050707151113592&topic=docs for more detailed info on dependencies (websites, etc.).

-The versions below are what we test against.
-Older ones may or may not work.
-Set the Depedencies page on http://www.delta3d.org for more info.
+See the Depedencies page on http://www.delta3d.org for more info on version compatibility.

 Required Libraries
 ------------------
-CAL3D 0.10.0
+CAL3D
-CppUnit 1.10.2
+CppUnit
-Crazy Eddie's GUI System 0.4.1
+Crazy Eddie's GUI System
-FLTK 1.1.6
+FLTK
-Game Networking Engine 0.70
+Game Networking Engine
-GDAL 1.3.1
+GDAL
-InterSense Interface Libraries SDK 3.83 (beta)
+InterSense Interface Libraries SDK
-HawkNL 1.68
+HawkNL
-OpenAL 0.0.8 (spec 1.1)
+OpenAL
+ALUT
-Open Dynamics Engine 0.5
+Open Dynamics Engine
-OSG 1.0
+OpenThreads
+OpenSceneGraph
+Producer
-PLIB 1.8.4
+PLIB
-ReplicantBody 2005-09-28
+ReplicantBody
-Xerces 2.6.0
+Xerces

 Linux only: Xxf88vm, uuid, curses.

 Optional Libraries
 ------------------
-Qt 4.1.0 (GPL Version) - Needed for STAGE.
+Qt 4.x - Needed for STAGE.
-Boost 1.33.1 - Needed for Python bindings only.
+Boost - Needed for Python bindings only.
-Python 2.4 - Needed for Python script support.
+Python - Needed for Python script support.
 RTI 1.3 - Needed for HLA libraries, utilities, & examples.

 ################